-When eligible for special pricing, the customer is purchasing the bundle variant, the one where the inventory is N/A. Within Shopify, N/A means that the inventory is unlimited and not being tracked.
-Because that variant is technically in stock, Shopify's inventory validation doesn't kick in.
+When eligible for special bundle pricing, the customer is purchasing the bundle variant, the one where the inventory is N/A. Within Shopify, N/A means that the inventory is unlimited and not being tracked.
+Because that bundle variant is technically in stock, Shopify's inventory validation doesn't kick in.

-After the sale, the app does a little bit of magic, reducing the base variant inventory by the quantity purchased.
-Once the base variant has been reduced to zero, the bundle variant will switch from N/A to zero, making the product unavailable for purchase.
-So until this occurs the bundle variant is able to be purchased.
+After the sale, Bundles reduces the parent variant inventory by the quantity purchased.
+Once the parent variant has been reduced to zero, the bundle variant will switch from N/A to zero, making the product unavailable for purchase.
+Until this occurs the bundle variant is able to be purchased.

 To better illustrate this, suppose a t-shirt has 3 in stock.
 When looking at the product within Shopify, it would look like this:

 - shirt - 3 in stock